 What is the Ghostwriting Process?
-Here Are 5 Possibilities

-In most cases what they really mean is, “How will we work together?”
+Clients often ask me about the ghostwriting process.
+In many cases what they really mean is, “How will we work together?”

 The answer is simple: The process depends on your needs and the kind of person you are.

 There are five types of people who hire ghostwriters, and the process depends on the type.
-Which sounds most like you?
+Which type sounds most like you?

 The “You Do It” type